 |(public domain via Wikimedia Commons)|

-How can a loving God be a God of wrath?
-The answer is that God's wrath, like all his attributes, is an expression of his being, which is love (1 John 4:8).
 Because God is love, he loves us.
 And God finds the evil that hurts his children to be intolerable, and so, in wrath, he judges that evil.
-Paul tells us in Romans is that God has already accomplished this judgment against sin and evil through the incarnation, life, death, resurrection and ascension of his Son, Jesus Christ.
-In Christ, God poured out his wrath on all sin, all evil.
-Through Christ, God's wrath is ended - the enmity humanity created between itself and God through sin, is ended.
+What Paul is telling us in Romans is that God has already accomplished this judgment through the life, death, resurrection and ascension of his incarnate Son, Jesus Christ.
+In and through Jesus, God poured out his wrath on all sin, all evil.
+Through Jesus, God's wrath is ended - the enmity humanity created between itself and God through sin, is ended.
 Indeed, God has reconciled all humanity to himself in and through Jesus (2 Cor.
 5:16-19).
 This is the objective sense of universal reconciliation.